Skip to main content

 Active participation

-• Young people are represented by their elected representative on the Education Strategy Round Table with one person.
-The Board is a consultative and advisory body on strategic issues affecting public education.
+• Young people are represented by their elected representative on the Education Strategy Round Table, with one person.
+The Board is a consultative and advisory body on strategic public education issues.
 There is also an independent National Student Council, composed only of student representatives elected by pupils in ascending order.

 • In 2014, the National Media and Infocommunications Authority in cooperation with the Hungarian foundation of SOS Children’s Villages International, launched a programme of visits to the Children’s Villages and youth centres, offering playful activities and games facilitating the discovery of the possibilities and the potential risks of the Internet to children aged 6 to 18 and young adults aged 18 and above, who live in the Villages without their biological families, have lower-than-average self-confidence and are thus more vulnerable in the digital world.